SnehaVarshney11/Spring-Boot/README.md

 # Spring-Boot
 * Spring Boot is an open source Java-based framework used to create a micro Service.
 * It is used to build stand-alone and production ready spring applications.
+* It is a module of spring from which we can speed up the development.
 * Spring Boot provides a good platform for Java developers to develop a stand-alone and production-grade spring application that you can just run.
 * <b> MicroServices:- </b> Micro Service is an architecture that allows the developers to develop and deploy services independently.